11 Best Business Bank Accounts for LLC in 2025

 Axos – Best Full-Service Online Bank

-Axos is a virtual bank in that it only offers online business banking, not backed by physical locations.
-However, it doesn’t depend on another financial institution, unlike some competitors.
+Axos is a virtual bank in that it only offers online business banking and isn’t backed by physical locations.
+However, unlike some competitors, it doesn’t depend on another financial institution.
 It’s a bank in its own right.
-Axos regularly shows up on lists of ‘Best Business Checking Accounts’ across the web due to its generous terms and range of services.
+Due to its generous terms and range of services, Axos regularly appears on lists of ‘Best Business Checking Accounts’ across the web.

-Axos is an online-first bank that is easier to navigate and use than most traditional banking options.
-It prides itself on building a great online presence and experience for its customers, which makes it a terrific option for small or digital businesses.
+Axos is an online-first bank that’s easier to navigate and use than most traditional banking options.
+It prides itself on building a great online presence and customer experience, making it a terrific option for small or digital businesses.
 Unfortunately, the APY you’ll earn is up to only 0.20% for basic checking or 1.01% for interest checking if you carry a minimum balance of $5,000.

 Fees